Liaison-Intl/Liaison-Intl.github.io/pdf_manager_batch.md

 <h3>PDF Manager Batch Initiate Run</h3>

 <p>Initiate the creation of a batch from a template.
-If you attempt to run the same export several times in close succession, you will receive the id of the already-running instance of that export.
-This is a safeguard to prevent many accidental simultaneous runs of the exact same export: one must finish before a new one can be initiated.</p>
+If you attempt to run the same batch several times in close succession, you will receive the id of the already-running instance of that batch.
+This is a safeguard to prevent many accidental simultaneous runs of the exact same batch: one must finish before a new one can be initiated.</p>

 <pre><code>POST /api/v1/user_identities/:user_identity_id/pdf_manager_batches
 </code></pre>